 Our Day 3 riding consists of a beautiful loop inland to Filitosa, site of Bronze Age menhirs (standing stones) dating to 1500 BC.
 Set in an ancient olive grove, we come upon five of these striking megaliths set around the base of a two-thousand-year-old olive tree.
 Arrow heads and pottery also found at the site date to 3300 BC.
 In total, some twenty menhirs have been discovered at Filitosa, accounting for half of all such monuments anywhere on Corsica.

 On our way back to Propriano, take an extra loop with a nice climb or follow the main route back to the hotel for some relaxation and perhaps an afternoon visit to the nearby hot springs and thermal baths dating to Roman times.
-Enjoy a fun French language lesson over aperitif this late afternoon before dinner on your own in town.
+Enjoy a fun French language lesson over aperitif this late afternoon before dinner in town.

 Cycling Route Info on day 4: Main Route: 32mi/3900ft | Extra loop adds: 9mi/650ft or more!